 6. Support for continuous delivery and reporting

-Lean portfolio management makes it easier to integrate the business with agile delivery principles like continuous delivery.
+Lean portfolio management makes it easier to integrate the business with agile development principles like continuous delivery.
 An organization’s continuous delivery pipeline is a value stream, and is a natural integration point between strategic planning and effective delivery.
-At the same time, organizations continue to deliver work using traditional and ad-hoc approaches, and LPM must not only support those approaches, but also enable value-based reporting that provides real insight to executives across all of the tri-modal realities at all times.
+At the same time, organizations continue to deliver work using traditional and ad-hoc approaches, and Lean Portfolio Management must not only support those approaches, but also enable value-based reporting that provides real insight to executives across all of the tri-modal realities at all times.

 This requires integration with work delivery teams and tools, for all work methods.
 Stakeholders must have real time insight into status of both delivery, and value realization against the financial and non-financial metrics defined during planning.

-7. The management of outcomes and value realization
+7. The management of business outcomes and value realization

 That value realization element is critical.
-LPM empowers benefits realization at every step of the strategic process.
+Lean Portfolio Management empowers benefits realization at every step of the strategic process.
 Clear objectives, well-defined metrics with KPIs and OKRs that are tracked throughout the delivery and benefits realization cycle for all objectives, not just financial ones, set the foundation for success.

 All stakeholders must be able to quickly visualize performance, determine where variances are occurring, model options to address, and execute portfolio adjustments seamlessly, minimizing disruption and maximizing efficiency and effectiveness.
 Only then can organizations realize their objectives and optimize value for every investment.